preranah7/DevInspect/PRIVACY.md

 - All data is stored **locally in your browser**
 - No data is sent to any server or external service
 - Data is cleared when the extension is reloaded or uninstalled
-- The `storage` permission is used only for saving your theme preference (dark/light mode)

 ---